djannot/dcos-kubernetes-training/labs/linux-macOS/lab9_istio.md

 helm template istio-1.2.2/install/kubernetes/helm/istio --name istio --namespace istio-system > istio.yaml
 ```

-Edit the `istio.yaml` file to add the annotations to the istio-ingressgateway Service definition, at line 1761:
+Edit the `istio.yaml` file to add the annotations to the istio-ingressgateway Service definition, as follows:

 ```
 ...